Earthfiredrake/SWL-Cartographer/README.md

   + This mod will be duplicating as much existing functionality as is possible and be a second map window in game
 + Entirely replace the existing map's functionality
   + Anima leap and the long range detection of champion monsters and world bosses is not yet understood
-    + Oddly it may be possible to integrate zone teleportation (the Shift-T menu).
-I've stuck in some preliminary placeholder stuff in relation to these, and will revisit them later
+    + It may be easier to integrate zone teleportation (the Shift-T menu).
 + Directly save player added waypoints to the xml files containing pre-packaged info
   + Manual export and sharing features may be supported
   + Custom waypoints will have to be saved with the rest of the mod settings
     + This will likely have a slightly different data layout than the waypoint pack files, because the universe enjoys making me write parsers

-The mod is currently in pre-alpha prototyping and proof of concept stages, and has minimal functionality.
+The mod is currently in alpha, with limited functionality.
 Graphics are temporary placeholders of less than desired quality.
+Settings may be reset while upgrading.

 All settings are saved account wide and will be shared across characters.
 If you'd rather have different settings for each character, renaming the file "LoginPrefs.xml" to "CharPrefs.xml" when installing/upgrading the mod should work without any problems.
 A clean install of the mod is recommended if doing this, as it will be unable to transfer existing settings anyway.